CleasbyCode/pdvzip/README.md

 I have made some changes to the polyglot, such as improving the PowerShell script and using a different MP4 video file that is embedded within the image (this is extracted and played by the PowerShell script).

-The PNG polyglot file consists of the image itself, PNG, a HTML web page, ZIP archive, MP3 audo file, JAR (executable Java script), RAR archive, PDF and a PS1 (PowerShell) script.
+The PNG polyglot file consists of the image itself - PNG, a Web page, ZIP archive, MP3 audio file, JAR (executable Java program), RAR archive, PDF and a PS1 (PowerShell) script.

 To open and view the PDF document within the PNG image, just change the file extension to .pdf, under Windows you should be able to view the PDF using most Web browsers, such as Brave, Chrome & Firefox.
-It is the same with Linux, include most Linux PDF viewers will display the pdf in the image.
+It is the same with Linux, including most Linux PDF viewers.

 To play the audio file, change the extension to .mp3, and open the file under Windows with the VLC media player or the Windows legacy media player.
 With Linux, use the VLC media player.